 Personal information also includes data that by inference can lead to the identification of an individual or a household.

-First party cookies (those set by the website itself) often collect anonymous data for its core functions that is deleted once a user closes the browser, but third party cookies (those set by tech companies and social media platforms) often collect a lot of personal, sometimes sensitive information on consumers that can be kept for up to a hundred years.
+First-party cookies, set by the website itself, often collect anonymous data for core website functions.
+They are deleted once a user closes the browser.
+Third-party cookies, like those set by tech companies and social media platforms, often collect a lot of personal — sometimes sensitive — information on consumers that can be kept for up to a hundred years.

-Even data collected on your website through cookies that might not in itself constitute personal information (such as anonymized analytics data), but by inference or combination with other data for the purpose of identifying and connecting devices, creating profiles and serving personalized advertisement, can ultimately be considered personal information under CCPA.
+Data collected on your website through cookies can ultimately be considered personal information under the CCPA.
+This information might not in itself constitute personal information, e.g. anonymized analytics data, but it can become personally identifying by inference or in combination with other data, for the purpose of identifying and connecting devices, creating profiles and serving personalized ads.

-If your business meets any of the three CCPA compliance thresholds, you are liable for whatever personal information you collect on California residents through your website’s cookies.
-Consumers can request disclosure of the PI collected on your website in the past 12 months, as well as request that you delete this data.
+Organizations that meet any of the CCPA/CPRA compliance thresholds are liable for personal information collected on California residents via their website’s cookies, if the information is sold or shared.
+Consumers can request disclosure of their personal information collected on a website in the past 12 months, as well as request correction or deletion of this data (with some exceptions).

-You must therefore know what data your website collects, how it collects it and for what purpose, and with whom (third parties) it shares this data.
+Organizations must know what data their website collects, how it’s collected, for what purpose, and with whom (third parties) it shares this data.

-Cookiebot is a technology that deep-scans your website to uncover all cookies and similar trackers, and automatically control them, so you and your end-users can be sure to know what personal information is collected and what third parties it is shared with.
+The CMP technology deep scans your website to uncover all cookies and tracking technologies, then automatically controls them so you and your end users know what personal information is collected, for what purposes, and what third parties it is shared with, if users consent.

-Cookiebot also enables CCPA compliance for businesses by implementing the required Do Not Sell My Personal Information link with the cookie declaration generated by the scanner, as well as offering opt-in banners needed for the consent of minors under age 16.
+We also enable CCPA and CPRA compliance for businesses by implementing the required Do Not Sell Or Share My Personal Information link with the cookie declaration generated by the scanner, as well as offering opt in/out banners needed for the consent of minors under age 16.